chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

 ## Class Declaration

-The Sencha Class System provides the `Ext.define` function to enable higher-level, object oriented programming.
+The Sencha Class System provides the `Ext.define` function to enable high-level, object oriented programming.
 The compiler takes the view that `Ext.define` is really a form of "declarative" programming and processes the "class declaration" accordingly.